The Need: Training for Change ~

 Marsh & McLennan Companies put out a white paper on Strategic Organization Design: An Integrated Approach

 Senior organizational leaders are constantly facing the need to restructure their organizations.
 That means changes.
-Changes in leadership, shifts in strategy, or other needed within an organization, creating the need for reorganizing.
-While organization design is one senior managers’ most powerful tools for changing the direction of their organizations, it can’t work without everyone being on board.
-Only then can it be a key in directing attention and energy to certain critical activities in an organization.
+Changes in leadership, shifts in strategy, or other needs within an organization, create the need for reorganizing.
+While organization design is one of senior managers’ most powerful tools for changing the direction of their organizations, it can’t work without everyone being on board.
+Only then can it be key in directing attention and energy to certain critical activities in an organization.

 “Efforts at restructuring are often uneven and unsystematic.
 Decisions to reorganize are often made with insufficient information and without a clear process to guide the effort.
 The result is that reorganizations often fail to produce the desired effects, leading instead to further confusion or problems within the organization.”

 How does training fit into all this?
 Changes big and small must be made for a restructuring or reorganization to work.
 Ultimately no one can be left out.
 People need to accept change wholeheartedly for it to work.
-It is the disgruntled, misinformed employees especially among key staff, giving lip service to your ideas, that will bring it down or make it ineffective.
+It is the disgruntled, misinformed employees especially among key staff, giving lip service to your ideas, that will bring them down or make them ineffective.